damc/football/README.md

 To make use of this information, every match is divided into smaller matches (smaller data samples) with the minutes when substitutions were made as a delimiter.

-_x_[i] in each sample represents if player i played at the time represented by given sample.
+_x_[i] in each sample represents if player with ID = i played at the time represented by given sample.

 y variable is set to the result of the match only taking into account that period of time which the data sample represent. 'y' is multiplied by (match_length / sample_time) because it represents how much the local team beaten the visitor team and if they scored more goals in the short time then they beaten them more than if they scored it in a long time.
 The sample weight of the data sample representing this period equals how long was the period divided by match length.